online-ml/river/README.md

 ## 🛠 Installation

-`river` is intended to work with **Python 3.6 or above**.
+River is intended to work with **Python 3.6 or above**.
 Installation can be done with `pip`:

 ```sh
 pip install river
 ```

+⚠️ However, we are currently [waiting](https://github.com/pypa/pypi-support/issues/651) for the name "river" to be released on PyPI.

-There are [wheels available](https://pypi.org/project/river/#files) for Linux, MacOS, and Windows, which means that in most cases you won't have to build `river` from source.
+There are [wheels available](https://pypi.org/project/river/#files) for Linux, MacOS, and Windows, which means that you most probably won't have to build River from source.

 You can install the latest development version from GitHub as so: